sibylle-rp/9hYCM/README.md

 I used a Rmarkdown file in order to have all the answers and code all in one place.

 ## Installation
-Clone the repository using the following link:
+Download the repository using the following link: https://github.com/octo-org/octo-repo/releases/latest

 The script runs with **R version 4.2.2**